Freiling87/CCU/CCU/Scratchpad.md

 #	C	Player Utilities
 ##		C	Mutators to omit Vanilla content when custom is available
 - If designer has added customs to be Roamers, or Hide in Bushes, etc., have some mutators to exclude Vanilla types from those spawning behaviors
-##		C	Save Chunk Pack configuration between loads
+##		H	Save Chunk Pack configuration between loads
 - I.e., only deactivate chunk packs when the player says so!
+  - This is useful but doesn't belong in CCU, it belongs in a QOL mod
-##		C	Show Chunk info on Mouseover in Map mode
+##		H	Show Chunk info on Mouseover in Map mode
 - When in gameplay map view, mouseover a chunk to see its name and author in the unused space in the margins.
   - Gives credit to author
   - Helps identify gamebreaking chunks, allowing you to not use the chunk pack or notify their author.
+    - This is useful but doesn't belong in CCU, it belongs in a QOL mod

 #	T	Promo Campaign - Shadowrun-but-not-really
 ##		T	Player Character